Fix Node.js Not Updating to 8.x or Other Versions on Ubuntu 16.04

 deb-src https://deb.nodesource.com/node_5.x trusty main

-If you are cuurently using the version 5.x, congratulations, that’s why your nodejs always telling you that your node.js is up-to-date but it actually not.
+If you are currently using version 5.x, that is why nodejs keeps telling you it is up to date when it actually is not.

 Please change the version to 8.x as the example below: